Zakir Naik a common factor in the radicalisation of ISIS recruits: NIA IG

 The fugitive who is in Malaysia has had his name taken several times in the past by radical elements.
 He has however maintained that he has nothing to do with these incidents and India is indulging in a witch-hunt against him.

 In the Kerala Islamic State case, his name has cropped in the past as well.
 The raids that were conducted on Sunday are related to the same case and the NIA has learnt that the members of this module were on the same social media group that the terrorists who undertook the Sri Lanka blasts were.
-The NIA has however said that it found no direct link between the Kerala module and the one in Sri Lanka.
+The NIA has, however, said that it found no direct link between the Kerala module and the one in Sri Lanka.